HSRLCLab/SmartFactory-Sortic/README.md

 In the Sortic scenario there are four different communication partners: Sortic, SmartBox, SmartVehicle and Transfer.

-The following scalable Topic-Tree is used for the communication:
+The following scalable topic-tree is used for the communication:

 <p align="center"> <img src="./docs/images/MQTTTopics.png" height="700"/> </p>